I tried the 7 best Shopify live chat apps in 2026

 2. Gorgias

-You’ve probably heard of Gorgias, it's a big name for a reason.
-It’s not just a chat app; it’s a full-blown helpdesk made for e-commerce.
+You’ve probably heard of Gorgias: it is a prominent choice for a reason.
+It’s a comprehensive helpdesk designed specifically for e-commerce.
 Its real magic is how deeply it plugs into Shopify.
 The moment a customer messages you, their entire order history and shipping status pop up right next to the chat.

-Having that context makes it so much easier for your team to give fast, personal support.
-Gorgias is also great at automation.
+Having that context makes it so much easier for your team to provide fast, personal support.
+Gorgias is also excellent at automation.
 You can set up rules to tag tickets automatically, send canned responses to common questions, or flag messages that seem like a sales opportunity.
-The only catch?
-The ticket-based pricing can really sneak up on you as your store grows, making your bill hard to predict.
+The Gorgias tiered pricing options are designed to match different team sizes, ensuring that the platform scales alongside your store’s growth.

 A screenshot of the Gorgias dashboard showing its deep integration with Shopify, where customer order history and shipping details appear alongside the live chat conversation.